 What is the Financial Controller?

-In smaller and mid-sized companies, the financial controller is often the most senior accountant and financial advisor.
-It is often very common in smaller companies for the controller to perform some of the functions normally performed by a chief financial officer (CFO) in larger companies.
-In addition to supervising the bookkeeper, one of the most important functions of the financial controller is to prepare financial reports for management.
+In smaller and mid-sized companies, the financial controller is often the senior accountant and financial advisor.
+It is often prevalent in smaller companies for the controller to perform some of the functions usually performed by a chief financial officer (CFO) in larger companies.
+In addition to supervising the bookkeeper, one of the most essential functions of the financial controller is to prepare financial reports for management.
 Once these reports are prepared, a best practice is for the controller to have a meeting with management to provide an analysis of the reports and the implications for their business to help them make more informed decisions.

 - Preparation of financial statements, including:

 - Maintain the fixed asset sub-ledger and record depreciation

 - Maintain the prepaid insurance schedule and document the related amortization

 - Reconciliations of sub-ledgers to the general ledger